29 THINGS TO DO IN THE COTSWOLDS YOU’LL NEVER FORGET

 Complete with a river, miniature bonsai trees that are kept pruned to scale along with greenhouses and garden furniture in the summer, this is a lovely place to visit and especially fun for small children who can relate to the size.
 There is a Miniature Landscape Exhibition which opened in 2014.
 There are 7 cottages which have been painstakingly made by miniature specialist John Constable from Somerset.
 Beautifully done using traditional materials, some with thatched roofs, using miniature stones, rafters and windows all crafted by Constable himself.

 Enjoy a Cotswold vacation with LTR Castles and spend the night in one of our stunning featured properties.
 We list manors and mansions, stately homes and English castles, so you can plan an unforgettable party, event or occasion.
-One of our grandest properties is Cornwell Manor which sleeps up to 24 guests in 12 bedrooms, features an outdoor pool, sauna room, tennis courts, and a ballroom.
+One of our grandest manor houses is Cornwell Manor which sleeps up to 24 guests in 12 bedrooms, features an outdoor pool, sauna room, tennis courts, and a ballroom.

 There are many places you can indulge your senses (and cheese addiction) in the Cotswolds.
 One of our favorite activities is to go cheese tasting at Daylesford Organic Farm or picking up award-winning fresh farm cheeses at The Cotswold Cheese Company.
 Some of the must-try regional cheese include Double Gloucester and Stinking Bishop.

 There are few things that can compete with the sheer beauty of lavender in full bloom.
 Lavender season brings a beautiful fragrance to the air with fields of glorious purple hues, and the Cotswold Lavender Farm in Snowshill is one of the best places to see this.
 Witness picture-perfect vistas, enjoy lavender recipes in the tearoom and shop for handmade lavender botanicals.